 Stop juggling references and start reading.

-Because Parsnip recognizes natural languages it can tell you which conjugations you've seen and which ones you need work on.
+Because Parsnip understand languages the same way you do, it can tell you which words, or even which word conjugations, you know and which ones you need work on.

 Parsnip fully supports: Chinese, Danish, Dutch, English, French, German, Greek, Italian, Japanese, Lithuanian, Norwegian Bokmål, Polish, Portuguese, Romanian, Russian and Spanish